garden-io/garden/docs/tutorials/migrating-to-bonsai.md

 - `dev-mode` has been renamed to `sync` (and is now referred to as sync mode), both in configuration as well as in CLI command options.
 - The `garden delete` command has been renamed to `garden cleanup`.
 - `garden delete env` has been renamed to `garden cleanup namespace`, with an alias of `garden cleanup ns`
+- Changes to the caching behaviour:
+  - Now Garden caches Run results and re-runs the Runs if its dependencies have changed.
+It is therefore recommended that you make sure your Runs are idempotent (i.e. can safely be run multiple times).
+This behaviour can be disabled via the `spec.cacheResult` field on Runs.
 - Changes to project configuration:
   - The `dotIgnoreFiles` field has been renamed to `dotIgnoreFile` and only supports one file.
 The old `dotIgnoreFiles` field is still supported with a deprecation warning.
 Now it supports only 1 filename defined in the array, otherwise an error will be thrown.
   - The `modules.*` field has been renamed to `scan.*`.
 The old syntax is still supported with a deprecation warning.